 Not only do you set the price and deadline, you can also request any special skills, decide if the project is remote or on-site, and set a location or other requirements for each individual project, ensuring you find the right fit.

-To post your first project, we just need your company name, email address, password, and any other information you want to share.
+To post your first Micro-Internship, we just need your company name, email address, password, and any other information you want to share.
 Once this information is in your profile, you never have to enter it again.

 Click “Add Project” on the left hand side of your profile and fill in the form.
 The only additional information we need from you is: